 Becoming a sales manager often requires a bachelor’s degree for most positions, as well as experience working in sales.
 These positions work particularly well for veterans who have tremendous confidence and leadership skills to make quick, well-balanced decisions.
 The ability to work as a team, develop strategies, and make decisions quickly in the field all help sales managers thrive.
-Those who reach the position of manager within the sales field can see a median salary of $126,640.

 11. Management Consultant

 Management consultants help to provide insight into areas where businesses can improve their operations and performance.
 They might work in a number of different types of industries, from IT to healthcare.
 Some consultants also help organizations with particular parts of the business life cycle, such as building higher engagement among employees.

 Veterans entering the civilian job position will find that their leadership experience and their ability to see the big picture, while also paying close attention to details can help them thrive in this industry.

 12. Operations Research Analyst